wKovacs64/hibp/README.md

 var hibp = require('hibp/dist/hibp.min.js');
 ```

-**N.B.** As stated above, this module requires a Promise implementation to
+**N.B.** This module requires a Promise implementation to exist in the global
-exist in the global namespace prior to being loaded.
-Therefore, to facilitate
+namespace prior to being loaded.
+Therefore, to facilitate usage on
-usage on [browsers without native Promise support][caniuse-promise], you are
+[browsers without native Promise support][caniuse-promise], you are responsible
-responsible for providing a polyfill.
-Again, I recommend
+for providing a polyfill.
+I recommend [es6-promise][es6-promise].
-[es6-promise][es6-promise].

 ## Projects Using hibp